 Ditching the single-use plastic in favor of their reusable counterparts can be a huge environment-saver.
 Try bringing in a covered Mason jar glass to replace your daily plastic cold brew cup and avoiding the Styrofoam take-out containers.

 Did you know that almost one-third of all food that is produced ends up getting wasted?
 Not only does wasting food waste your family money, but the impacts on the environment are wide-reaching as well.

 Try making a weekly meal plan and only buying what you need for those meals.
 Don’t buy that head of romaine again unless you know you’re going to eat it this week!
 No one likes having to throw away wilted veggies that you had every intention of eating.
-Another tip?
-Learn more here about what “best by” and “sell by” dates really mean, so you don’t end up prematurely tossing your tomato sauce.
-Lastly, you can try your hand at countertop composting to repurpose your kitchen scraps.
+You can try your hand at countertop composting to repurpose your kitchen scraps.
 You don’t need a big backyard to be able to compost!

 While living a completely zero-waste lifestyle doesn’t happen overnight, there are plenty of little steps you can take that will make you greener day by day.
 Whatever you do, we’re proud of you!

 7 Ways To Start Living A Zero Waste Lifestyle